The Nitro Girls

-The Nitro Girls were a dance team in World Championship Wrestling.
-Their initial function was to dance and entertain the live crowds during commercial breaks.
+The Nitro Girls were a dance team in World Championship Wrestling introduced in July 1997.
+Centered around Kimberly Page, the group generally consisted of a roster of seven members, all of whom had some degree of professional dance experience.
+Their initial function was to dance and entertain the live crowds during commercial breaks of WCW Monday Nitro as well as engage in promotional work for the company, however, beginning in late 1999, many of the members began to become involved in wrestling storylines and acted as valets and managers to the wrestlers.
+The group was de facto disbanded by early 2000, with a number of the former members having adopted entirely new personas.

 History

 The Nitro Girls were formed in 1997 by Kimberly Page at Eric Bischoff's request and made their debut on July 14 in Orlando, Florida.
 Their main focus was to entertain the live fans during the commercials of Monday Nitro.
 They also regularly performed in short segments on the show.

 The Nitro Girls filmed their own pay-per-view, dubbed "The Nitro Girls Swimsuit Calendar Special" which aired on August 3, 1999 and was later released on home video.

 In late 1999, the group held a competition to find a new member.
 300 women took part in the contest; the results were decided by a series of polls on WCW's website, which narrowed down the field to eight finalists.
 On the November 8, 1999, edition of Nitro, Stacy Keibler was declared the winner of the contest after receiving the most votes out of the eight finalists; she received a spot on the dance troupe, along with a $10,000 prize.
 Her winning routine was watched by 4.4 million viewers.

-The Nitro Girls also made appearances at WCW promotional events and were featured in the WCW produced film Ready to Rumble.
+The Nitro Girls also made appearances at WCW promotional events and the WCW-produced film Ready to Rumble.
 As the group became more and more involved in storylines, it slowly dissolved, but never officially broke up until 2001 when WCW was sold to Vince McMahon's World Wrestling Federation.